 Your privacy is important to us.
-All employees who have access to your personal data or are associated with the handling of that data must comply with the Data Protection Act.
+All employees who have access to your personal data or are associated with the handling of that data must comply with data protection law.

-We use information security policies to safeguard your information and prevent unauthorised access to it.
+We have security policies in place to safeguard your information and prevent unauthorised access to it.
 We will only hold your personal information for as long as necessary.

-Go to our fair processing page to read more about how we use personal data.
+Go to our fair processing page to read more about how we use personal data, including how to access it.

 We may need to share the personal information you have given to us with partner organisations such as the police or other government bodies.